feloo123/Instructions-Website/README.md

 The code will print answers directly to the terminal with figures appearing as graphs of bars, plots and scatter

 Important Note: Make sure to close each figure after they appear to see each graph.
+### Every thing is explained in the website
+# Make sure to put all of these files in one folder